 - Take time to define your “Social Media Manager” needs before actually advertising a hiring post

-- If you’re still not sure how to make the right kind of hiring for Social Media Manager, bring in an external consultant to help you with this complex process.
+- If you’re still not sure how to make the right kind of hiring for a Social Media Manager, bring in an external consultant to help you with this complex process.